 Since 1998 I have been the Samuel Zacks Professor of European Jewish history at the University of Toronto.
 Between 2012 and 2016 I was also the inaugural Stanley Lewis Professor of Modern Israel Studies at Oxford:

 Between 2016 and 2018 I will be a visiting professor of History at Harvard, where as of 2018 I will be the William Lee Frost Professor of Jewish History.

 What I Do

-I co-edit two scholarly journals, The Journal of Israeli History and serve on the editorial boards of the journals Israel Studies and the Israel Studies Review.
+I co-edit The Journal of Israeli History and serve on the editorial boards of the journals Israel Studies and the Israel Studies Review.
 I am a fellow of the Royal Society of Canada and the American Academy for Jewish Research.

 This book explores the Jews’ long and complex relationship with military service throughout the modern world.
 Although in some times and places Jews feared and shunned the military, there were also cases of Jews serving their countries eagerly in order to demonstrate masculine pride and worthiness for emancipation.
 In the twentieth century, millions of Jews fought in the World Wars, and some of the expertise gained in those wars influenced the development of the Zionist militias in Palestine that in 1948 became the Israel Defence Force.

 “Shlomo Sand’s ‘The Invention of the Jewish People’ and the End of the New History,” Israel Studies 17:2 (2012), 156-68

 Shlomo Sand’s 2008 book The Invention of the Jewish People was lambasted by scholarly critics yet attracted a large readership, particularly in western Europe.
 This article shares the scholarly consensus that Sand’s book is deeply flawed and tendentious yet argues that it’s not enough to criticize the book – we must also understand the reasons for its appeal. .